FazalLabBCM/FazalLabPipelines/docs/BasicUnixCommands.md

 Welcome!
 This page will give you a quick introduction to using the TACO cluster.
 When you sign in to the TACO cluster, everything is controlled by the command line, which is where you type commands for the computer to execute.
-Here are a few simple commands.
+Here are a few simple commands you will want to know!

-## Sign in to the TACO cluster
+## Sign In to the TACO Cluster
 Type this command, replacing `myuserid` with your user ID:
 ```
 ssh myuserid@taco.grid.bcm.edu